 Communication, Intimacy and Creativity: Family Life in British India, 1790-1920

 Yet prolonged absences and the cultural differences that developed over time between those at home and away could render such efforts of communication futile and frustrating.
-Private papers in which these long-distance relations were evidently struggling will be used to fulfil another intention for this project.
-This second aim of the thesis is to consider how British individuals in South Asia forged a new sense of intimacy with the people and spaces of the colony.
-My research shall question what the British family looked like and how it functioned, demonstrating how these personal documents are essential to the future of Empire studies.
+Another intention for the thesis, in addition to thinking about long-distance communicative networks, is to consider how British individuals in South Asia forged a new sense of intimacy and connection with the people and spaces of the colony.
+My research shall question what the British family looked like and how it functioned, demonstrating how these personal documents are essential to the future of empire and colonial studies.

-- My 2018 paper submitted to the Global Undergraduate Awards was highly commended and was published in The Undergraduate Awards Library.
-It is entitled, 'The concept of empire belongs at the centre, rather than in the margins, of the history of British Art' (Barringer, Quilley, and Fordham).
-Discuss.'
+- 'The concept of empire belongs at the centre, rather than in the margins, of the history of British Art (Barringer, Quilley, and Fordham).
+Discuss.', The Undergraduate Awards Library (2018), https://intranet.birmingham.ac.uk/student/news/public/autumn-2018/undergraduate-awards-highly-commended-2018.aspx.
+(Highly Commended at the Awards).

 Public Engagement & Impact

 - I presented a poster at the University of Birmingham 'Undergraduate Dissertation Poster Conference' and was a speaker at the 'Research Showcase' alongside history lecturers and fellow students which was run to assist second-year undergraduates as they embarked upon their own dissertation projects.

 Other Research Interests